dantepatania/Python---External-DB-collection/README.md

 ## Objective

-This project consumes data from three diferent sources in order to populate a SQL database with cultural information about librarys, museums and cinemas from Argentina.
+This project consumes data from three diferent sources in order to populate a SQL database with cultural information about libraries, museums and cinemas from Argentina.

 ### Deploy